Need Help? 888-298-9489 M-F 8am to 8pm CST

 Durability: Built to Last

-• Professional-Grade Radios: High-end two-way radios are often built to MIL-SPEC standards (military specifications), which means they are designed to endure extreme conditions such as:
+• Professional-Grade Radios: High-end two-way radios follow MIL-SPEC standards (military specifications) which enables them to function under extreme conditions such as:

 • High levels of vibration